 - Local electric rates that can change throughout the year

 At Solar Energy World, we’ve been helping people switch to clean, green solar energy since 2009.
 We’ll take time to help you determine which custom-tailored solar panels are right for you, and we’ll guide you through the entire process.
-Going solar has never been easier or more affordable.
+Financing or leasing solar panels in Florida has never been easier or more affordable.